szymor/soulfu/README.md

 + Rough translation to French, German, Italian and Spanish made with DeepL.
 Polish translation is much better as I speak Polish natively.
 Polish language-specific font characters have been added.
 Not all text has been translated, though.
 + Elf has been rebalanced.
 The initial HP, strength and intelligence have been lowered.
 Taming, especially mountable monsters, is easier.
 The bow equipped initially by Elf is magical.
 + Some bug fixing has been done around G'nome Copter.
 Now it can be built by G'nome at intelligence of 30.
++ Port to SDL2.
++ Joystick support up to 16 buttons.
+The limit was 8 in the original and it made impossible to map controls to some buttons on modern gamepads.

 ## What could be done?
 I do not promise anything as the project is done in my free time.
 I have some ideas, though: